fedora-java/xmvn/README.md

     mvn -Prun-its clean verify

-Note that TravisCI build runs integration tests as part of commit and pull request validation.
+Note that integration tests are ran as part of commit and pull request validation.

 Contact